svalinn/mcnp2cad/README.rst

 Bug reports are appreciated - please post an issue in our `Github repository
 <https://github.com/svalinn/mcnp2cad/issues>`_.

-This project creates a shared object file which is called by the Trelis plugin or the command line interface created with the -DBUILD_CLI=true flag.

 This tool is based on an concept first developed at Argonne National Laboratory.